 But do you trust AI to not have bias when marking your high-stakes English test?
 The choice is very clear.

 In light of the allegations made the Apple Card customer, Apple co-founder Steve Wozniak said that “Algos (algorithms) obviously have flaws.
 A huge number of people would say, ‘We love our technology, but we are no longer in control.’
 I think that’s the case.”
 Industry regulators are now investigating these claims of AI discrimination by Apple Card.

 For English test takers, IELTS is the fair and reliable choice for study, migration and work goals.
-With a growing number of computer-delivered centres in all major cities: take the test that is marked by humans, for humans.
+With a growing number of IELTS on computer centres in all major cities, take the test that is marked by humans, for humans.